- How to avoid one of the biggest barriers between you and a healthy weight

 d) in the habit of always drinking or eating somethingNext time you find yourself thinking about snacking and you’re not sure if you’re actually hungry, do the apple test.

 What’s the apple test?
 When you think you’re hungry but not sure, eat an apple and get back to what you were doing.
 If you still feel hungry, then make yourself a roughly balanced snack made mostly of whole foods.
 Here’s 3 examples:

-A – yogurt, banana and some natural granola on top (lately I’ve been eating ground flax seed instead of granola)
+A – yogurt, frozen blueberries and some natural granola on top (lately I’ve been eating ground flax seed instead of granola)

-B – piece of toast with peanut butter, an apple and a milky coffee
+B – piece of toast with peanut butter, a banana or other fruit and a milky coffee

 C – cookie, milky coffee and an orange

 Stay away from processed foods!
-Food like cookies are fine here and there–especially if they’re from your grocery store’s bakery.
+Cookies are fine here and there–especially if they’re from your grocery store’s bakery.
 Then they’re less processed than cookies that come in a box with an expiry date that’s months away.
 The fewer artificial ingredients in your food, the less it will confuse your body.

-Sometimes I have a few squares of chocolate at night if I feel like it.
-It’s no big deal if you’re mainly eating natural foods.
+Most nights I have a few squares of chocolate after dinner if I feel like it.
+A treat here and there is no big deal if you’re mainly eating natural food.
 And eating sweet things occasionally, stops you from feeling deprived, craving a food and then eating too much of it.

 Can you snack?
 Yes.
 But make your goal to eat balanced proportions made of mostly natural food.
-Keep the Eatwell Guide in mind.
+Keep the Eatwell Guide in mind when building a snack.